dgroomes/java-columnar-query-engine/README.md

   simple arrays but I want to use compressed data structures using something like JavaFastPFOR and I might want to use the foreign memory API if I figure out that that's the best way to ensure that the data is laid out compactly (plus I want to learn the API).
-* [ ] Drop the 'single field' object graph type.
-I just want to model a "table" or maybe "collection" to use Mongo's term which is good because it disambiguates it from SQL.
+* [x] DONE Drop the 'single field' object graph type.
+I just want to model a "table" or maybe "collection" to use Mongo's term
+* [ ] Use the word 'Table' instead of 'ObjectGraph' and move out lots of the code from `ObjectGraph` because it is distracting and doesn't need to be so tightly coupled/related (especially the static creator methods). which is good because it disambiguates it from SQL.
 * [ ] Separate the query API from the query engine.
 Use different Gradle modules.